Handy information for PhD students at the Department of Women's and Children's Health

 Send your application to the research education administration

 A travel report must be submitted if an award is granted.

 Seminar series / Journal Club

-Seminar series / Journal clubs in different research areas are organized by the Department.
-These are listed below as are their respective contact persons.
+Seminar series / Journal clubs in different research areas are organized, contact persons below.
+At the KBH website seminars and lectures are listed.

 Contact/Organizer: Ronny Wickström

 Childhood Cancer Research Research Seminars